Class Note 9. Civics. Chapter 3. Constitutional Design.

 Answer: (b) Name of the head of the state.

-following leaders with their roles in the making of the Constitution:
+Question 4.
+Match the following leaders with their roles in the making of the Constitution:

 (a) Motilal Nehru i President of the Constituent Assembly